What is CBIP?

 As a certificate holder, you are required to adhere to the Code of Ethics and Code of Good Practices, which holds you to a high standard within the IT community.
 If it is reported that the standards you have agreed to are not met, the incident will be investigated and your designation may be revoked for unethical behavior.

-Since 2004, TDWI and our partner, ICCP, have provided the CBIP certification to global business and industry through their unique, collaborative business partnership.
+Since 2003, TDWI and our partner, ICCP, have provided the CBIP certification to global business and industry through their unique, collaborative business partnership.
 ICCP handles all annual billing, collects recertification fees, and processes all continuing education credits for CBIP holders.
-For more information about documentation and acceptable educational activity, refer to the ICCP Recertification Guide.
-(Prior to 2011 the certification/recertification period is valid for three years and the recertification period began the month after becoming certified.)

 Questions about recertifying your CBIP?